Recruiting 101: The Video Interview.

 What are the benefits of using Video Interviews and why do we use them?

 There are many benefits of using a video interviewing tool as part of a recruiting process.
 Firstly, it’s beneficial for candidates as it allows them to present themselves how they would like, record their interview on their own time and have more than one take to get the right clip.
-Another advantage of recording a video interview is the Think Time option which gives candidates extra time to formulate their answer, which doesn’t happen in a more traditional interview format.
+Another advantage of recording a video interview is that candidates are given extra time to formulate their answer, which doesn’t happen in a more traditional interview format.

 Additionally, for us on the hiring team, it really saves lots of valuable time spent on emailing candidates back and forth as we don’t have to worry about arranging a suitable interview time, being online at the same time or any time zone restrictions.
 Furthermore, we can watch the videos at our convenience or re-watch it during the deciding rounds if needed and dig deeper to gain more insight.
 We can then provide candidates with feedback in a more timely manner.